LingeshReddy7/Basic_Banking_System/README.md

 # Basic_Banking_System

-Develop an mobile application using Java, SQLite and Android.
+Develop a mobile application using Java, SQLite and Android.

 Implemented - User list using recycler view
             - Transaction list (successful or failed) using recycler view
-            - Created 3 Tabels using SQLite Data Base
+            - Created 3 Tables using SQLite Data Base
             - user can add his account details
             - can make payments by adding friends
             - Floating Action button to add new friend